KrastevST/Easy-Invoices/README.md

-A desktop application that converts an Excel sheet into MS Word files (invoices), ready for printing.
+A desktop application that converts an Excel sheet into MS Word files, formatted as invoices and ready for printing.